tunacinsoy/dsa-practices/Network/Python.md

 ---

-> [!NOTE] What is the difference between Classes and Modules?
 >
 > The difference between **classes** and **modules** in Python lies in their purpose and scope:
 > ###### **1.
 Modules**